tca22/owfs2mqtt/README.md

 - Bridge availability via MQTT LWT and OWServer connectivity state
 - Flat/legacy MQTT mode
 - ROM ID, alias and family in every JSON state
-- special:Pressure calculation for the configured DS2438 (attached to an industrial transducer)
+- special: Pressure calculation for the configured DS2438 (attached to an industrial transducer)

 ## MQTT